pyeventsourcing/eventsourcing/docs/topics/process.rst

 Processes
 ~~~~~~~~~

-The processes of the orders-reservations-payments system have
-policies that respond to domain events by executing commands.
+Process applications have a policy, that responds to domain events by executing commands.

-In the code below, the Orders process responds to new reservations
+In the code below, the Reservations process responds to new orders by creating a
-by setting the order as reserved.
-The Reservations process responds
-to new orders by creating a reservation.
-The Orders process responds
+reservation.
+The Orders process responds to new reservations by setting as order
+as reserved.
+The Payments process responds by making a payment when as orders
-to new payments by setting the order as paid.
-And the Payments
+is reserved.
+The Orders process responds to new payments by setting an order as paid.
-process responds to orders being reserved by making a payment.

-The library's ``Process`` class is a subclass of the library's
+The library's ``Process`` class is a subclass of the library's ``SimpleApplication`` class.
-``SimpleApplication`` class.

 .. code:: python